Do Meal Plans Work? Dietitians and Nutritionists Weigh In

 Do meal pans work for athletes?

-According to our sport nutrition experts, meal plans that are designed with specific goals in mind are instrumental in helping athletes build muscle, improve fitness, increase stamina, boost energy and enhance overall athletic performance.
+According to our sports dietitians, meal plans that are designed with specific goals in mind are instrumental in helping athletes build muscle, improve fitness, increase stamina, boost energy and enhance overall athletic performance.

 Meal Plan Drawbacks